 The popular 22.3-km Legacy Trail connects Canmore to Banff village.
 It is a multi-use trail running parallel to the highway.

 Quarry Lake Park

-Quarry Lake Park is one of the best natural spots to go swimming in Canmore.
+Quarry Lake Park is one of the few lakes around Canmore for swimming.
 A short trail leads to the spring-fed lake and around it.
 There is a rocky beach, and the park is a popular spot for families and dog-owners.

 Because Quarry Lake has become so popular in recent years, there is now a steep $20 parking fee.
 If you’ve got the energy, you could walk here from town.
 A Kananaskis Pass is not needed for visiting Quarry Lake.

 Grassi Lakes Trail is an extremely popular easy walking trail to a set of gorgeous, blue-green lakes.
 Because the trail is easy, it’s a good choice to go hiking with kids in Canmore.
 A K-Pass is required.

 A more challenging but also extremely popular hike is the trail to Ha Ling Peak, a sheer vertical peak overlooking Canmore town.
 It is relatively easy as far as summits go.
 The trailhead is at the back of the mountain and takes around 4 hours return.
 It’s especially popular for sunrise.

 A difficult, full-day loop trail leads to the summit of Grotto Mountain just east of downtown Canmore.